- Driving functions like AEB become safer and more accurate through data fusion. More details on the benefits

 Please find more details on the benefits of data fusion for AEB on the poster.

-Tool support – from prototyping to series production
+From prototyping to series production

 BASELABS Create Embedded provides relevant functionality for the implementation of the environmental model of an AEB system.